-We are delighted you want to learn more about Canterbury School.
+Welcome to the admissions section of our website!
+We're delighted you want to learn more about Canterbury School.

 We offer choir, orchestra, visual arts, dance, band, theater, photography, music technology and speech.
 Plays, musicals, concerts, exhibits, chess and speech meets are all part of a program in which we take great pride.
+Learn more here.

 Lower School, Middle School and High School offer opportunities to write for the school newspapers and literary magazines.
 The yearbook is offered to High School students as an extracurricular activity.
 Additionally, a high number of submissions to the Scholastic Writing Awards earn regional and national awards annually.

 Canterbury students continue to outperform area high schools on the Advanced Placement Exams.
-Canterbury High School students scored an average 3.98 out of a possible 5.0 on exams from last May.
+Canterbury High School students scored an average 3.98 out of a possible 5.0 on exams from May 2017.
 Most colleges or universities give course credit or advanced standing to students who score a 3 or higher on the AP exams.
 Additionally, the College Board awarded 79 AP Scholar Designations and named seven students as National AP Scholars.